Haseebahmad9418/embed.me/README.md

 Their are some known issue related to sizing, responsivness,  font-sizing across pages.
 I will improve this in future.

+## Hosting
+These web pages are currently hosted [here](https://haseebahmad9418.github.io/embed.me/) with the help og github pages.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.